utk-cs340-spring22/project-ideas/abradl11.md

 ## Consumers

-Inexperienced developers, developers looking for something new, or people just interested in open source.
+Inexperienced developers, developers looking for something new, or open source community members.